Ryan McMahon Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.04 team ERA ranks 12th among all league pitching staffs.

-- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (143 total, 1.1 per game).
+- Orioles pitchers combine to surrender 143 home runs (1.1 per game), the ninth-fewest in the league.

-- The righty's most recent time out was on Sunday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.
+- The right-hander's last time out came on Wednesday, Aug.
+16 against the San Diego Padres, when he went three innings, surrendering seven earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.